 Review of reports and voice recordings

 If a performance assessment shows that established competency is not being met, then updating training with the individual should be considered to help maintain their qualifications.
-The content of this training can be identified through a training needs analysis.
+The content of this training can be identified through a training needs analysis (see Annex A).

 To demonstrate the performance of VTS personnel is being observed and monitored, VTS providers should ensure: